Flo Rida: 2011–2013: Wild Ones

 Flo Rida's fourth album, Wild Ones (originally titled Only One Rida (Part 2)) was released in July 2012.
 Its debut single was "Good Feeling", released on August 29, 2011.
 The song samples Etta James' 1962 song, "Something's Got a Hold on Me".
 Following the death of Etta James on January 20, 2012, Flo Rida dedicated the song in her memory.
 The song peaked at No. 3 in the United States, and topped the charts in Austria, Germany, and the United Kingdom.
 In the latter country, it became Flo Rida's fourth chart-topper on the UK Singles Chart including collaborations with British artists and David Guetta.
 It reached the top five in nine other countries.
 The next two singles from the album were the title track, "Wild Ones", released in December 2011, and "Whistle", released in April 2012.
 "Wild Ones" reached No. 1 in various countries, and hit No. 5 in the US, while "Whistle" reached No. 1 in 20 countries, including the United States.

 Flo Rida also collaborated with Justice Crew on their song "Dance with Me (Justice Crew song)" back in March 2011.
 It reached the top fifty in Australia.

-Flo Rida was a well-known high school basketball coach in Carol City, Florida prior to his rise to fame as a rapper in North America.
-Flo Rida stated in an interview with TMZ that he wrote the No. 1 billboard hit "Whistle" about his love for basketball and his time as a coach.
-In the song he sings "Can you blow my whistle, baby, whistle, baby?
-Let me know.
-Girl, I'm gonna show you how to do it and we start real slow.
-You just put your lips together and you come real close.
-Can you blow my whistle, baby, whistle, baby?
-Here we go."
-Here, Flo Rida stated that he was referring to teaching a female colleague how to referee games as she was new to the Carol City Basketball Organisation (CCBO), and had made some questionable calls.